Our astral body, like our nervous system, has hundreds of channels through which energy travels — these channels are called Nadis.

 - Improper digestion

-- Epilepsy seizure, dementia, and mental health problems
+- Epilepsy seizure, dementia, depression and mental health problems

-- Mentally, not being able to correct bad habits
+- Not being able to correct bad habits

 2. Pingala Nadi

 It symbolizes the Sun (Soorya tattva), hence it is also called as Surya Nadi.
-In contrast to Ida, Pingala Nadi is warm, active, and stimulating in nature, hence maintains the body temperature.
+In Sanskrit, the term pingala signifies “orange” or “tawny.”
+In contrast to Ida, Pingala Nadi is warm, active, and stimulating in nature, hence maintaining the body temperature.

-In our body when the Pingala Nadi flows, the breath will be more in the right nostril, the mind and senses are extroverted with the dominance of physical energy.
+In our body when the Pingala Nadi flows in dominance, the breath will be warm and more in the right nostril, the mind and senses are extroverted with the dominance of physical energy.
 Pingala Nadi influences the right side of the body, the left hemisphere, and the front part of the brain.

 Symptoms of Blocked Pingala Nadi

-Disturbances in Pingala Nadi will affect the person by increasing the aggressive behavior, over dominating nature and may spoil the relationship with others.
+When Pingala Nadi gets blocked it affects the person by increasing aggressive behavior, over dominating nature and may spoil the relationship with others.
 Also, blocked Pingala causes: